jesusjavierdediego/sbt-akka-microservice/README.md

-# Microservice example
+# Microservice Archetype A

-Example of a microservice with Scala, Akka, Spray and Camel/ActiveMQ.
+Microservice archetype with Scala, Akka, Spray and Camel/ActiveMQ.
 Based on Typesafe Activator templates.

 Project contains:
 - Easy to test Akka system with a sample actor